Advertiser Disclosure

 • Satellites communicate with ground stations, which then relay signals to the aircraft.
 They have better coverage over open water but can be slower.

-• Different airlines partner with providers like Gogo or Viasat, with pricing often based on flight duration or subscription plans.
+• Airlines partner with providers such as Gogo or Viasat.
+Pricing is often based on flight duration or subscription plans.

-Not too long ago, it was the norm to board a plane and know that you were entirely unreachable for the duration of your journey.
-There was nothing to do but switch off and enjoy a good book, have a snooze, or watch the inflight entertainment system.
+It wasn’t long ago that you’d board a plane and be entirely unreachable, with nothing to do but switch off and enjoy a good book, snooze, or watch the inflight entertainment system.

-But in today’s digitally-demanding age, more and more airlines are introducing onboard Wi-Fi so that passengers can share their trips on social media and business travelers can use their flight time productively.
+But in today’s digitally demanding age, many airlines are introducing onboard Wi-Fi so passengers can share their trips on social media and business travelers can use their flight time productively.

-Around a decade ago, when airplane Wi-Fi was first introduced, it was expensive and slow, with just enough bandwidth to satisfy a few laptops or Blackberry phones.
-But with the surge in smart device ownership, airlines are now exploring and implementing more advanced options to improve connectivity.
+When airplane Wi-Fi was first introduced around a decade ago, it was expensive and slow, with just enough bandwidth to satisfy a few laptops or Blackberry phones.
+However, with the surge in smart device ownership, airlines are now exploring and implementing more advanced options to improve connectivity.

 How Airplane Wi-Fi Works